 Whether you’re a DTC marketer just getting started in the CTV/OTT space or looking to take your current campaigns to the next level, Digital Remedy is here to help.
 Discover how your brand can garner greater brand impact, generate more outcomes, and turn TV into a powerful performance channel.
 For additional information, visit www.digitalremedy.com/ott-ctv or schedule a demo to see our award-winning platform in action.

-Through sophisticated measurement capabilities, marketers can now understand the CTV exposure-to-outcome impact of their ads.
+Through sophisticated measurement capabilities, marketers can now understand the impact of CTV exposure-to-outcome on their ads.
 Given the significant investment in this media channel, attribution—the process of assigning credit for conversions to various marketing touchpoints along the customers’ journey—has become a must-have for growth and performance marketers.
 This information is critical to creating more effective ad campaigns and boosting revenue.
 In measuring conversions following ad exposure for CTV, it’s important to understand which exposure caused the conversion to take place.

 If a Digital Remedy campaign played a part in a conversion that involved other media exposures, clients want to understand how the exposure to Digital Remedy played a role in improving the efficacy of the media.
 In this case, the OTT campaign influenced the conversion, but the second partner’s attribution modeling wouldn’t take that into account, and it would get full credit for the conversion.